AbdelrhmanAFayed/AbdelrhmanAFayed/README.md

 ## 🌟 Coda: A Digital Cockpit

-I contributed to **Coda**, an AI-driven automotive system developed as the graduation project for ITI's 9-Month Embedded Systems Track.
+I contributed to **Coda**, a multi-node automotive system developed as the graduation project for ITI's 9-Month Embedded Systems and Android Automotive Track.
 Coda features a dual-screen interface, road sign detection with YOLOv8, a voice assistant, and ECUs built on NXP, Raspberry Pi, and Jetson Nano, using technologies like Qt6, vSOME/IP, and Yocto.

 Check it out ![Here](https://github.com/Coda-ITI)!